 Why You Should Attend

-Has the 35 USC 101 conundrum been solved?
-We will provide insight to that question from both the PTO and caselaw (District Court, CAFC, and S.Ct.).
-The 101 eligibility issue is one that has a decades long echo.
+The 35 USC 101 conundrum has become an enigma!
+What was merely complex or difficult has now become inscrutable.
+It seems to be case-to-case, examiner-to-examiner, topic-to-topic, and no legislative or Supreme Court help is on the horizon.
+This program will provide insight from both the PTO and caselaw.
+The 101-eligibility issue is one that has a long echo.
 What is the current state of PTO policy and CAFC decision-making and where will we collectively be in the years and decades ahead — during the enforcement period of patents now prosecuted and acquired?
-Gain some understanding from our presenters.
+Gain some understanding and insight from our presenters.

 Prior art (102) (pre and post-AIA) and obviousness (103) are covered inside and outside the USPTO.
 Obtain an understanding of recent interpretations, along with some perspective on the future of both.
 Will the Helsinn aftershock obtain any legislative interest?